Homemade Dog Treats: Carrot-Coconut Mini Cookies

 Coconut oil is a good alternative to transfats and other vegetable fats.
 However, it should be consumed with limitations by humans as well as animals as it contains mostly saturated fatty acids.

-You can use the amounts given above or you can just take the ingredients and combine then into a cuttable dough.
 Other possible ingredients are: berries, more eggs, herbs, unsalted broth …

 Tip: For an added boost of Calcium you can wash the egg shells, (should) pulverize them in a porcelain mortar and can add them to your dough.
 But you don’t have to.